Best day trips from Florence (without a car)

 Day trip to Pisa

 Pisa is a town near the coast of Tuscany, about 90 km (56 miles) away from Florence.
 I don’t think there is any need to remind you that Pisa is the city of the Leaning Tower, but there is much more besides the tower.
 The medieval complex of Piazza dei Miracoli (which is where the leaning tower is) is beautiful, and also includes the cathedral, the baptistery and the ancient cemetery.
-Pisa is a lively university town, with a historic center full of interesting museums, characteristic streets, bars and restaurants.
+Pisa is a lively and very walkable university town, with a historic center full of interesting museums, characteristic streets, bars and restaurants.
+If you only want to see the Leaning Tower and Piazza dei Miracoli half a day is enough.
+If, on the other hand, you also want to discover the rest of the city, plan to spend the whole day there, visiting places like:

 You can easily reach Pisa both by train and by car (in both cases it takes about an hour and a quarter).
 Here I explain in detail how to go from Florence to Pisa (and vice versa).
+If you want to visit Pisa without any stress, book a guided tour including transport.
+There are several options:

 the leaning tower of Pisa in Piazza dei Miracoli